 Step 3 Select an area between two lines that shows a typical rate of spread.
 Use the line scale to estimate the distance between the lines in this place.
-This will give you a rate in
+This will give you a rate in kilometres per year.

-IOSEPH BONAPARTE GUIE DRYSDALE OOMBULGURRI RIVER INDIGENOUS RESERVE NATIONAL Oombulgurri • PARK WESTERN KEEP RIVER AUSTRALIA EL QUESTRO WILDERNIES RESERVE NORTHERN LEGEND 2009" Cane toad extent (year) Main road TERRITORY Other road RAMSAR Homestead River or watercours Forest or shrub kilometres per year.
 Divide this by 52 to give you a rate per week.
 This could also be expressed as metres per week.

+NORTH-EAST WESTERN AUSTRALIA AND NORTH-WEST NORTHERN TERRITORY: ADVANCE OF THE CANE TOAD 2006-2012 IOSEPH BONAPARTE GULF DRYSDALE OOMBULGURRI RIVER INDIGENOUS RESERVE NATIONAL Oombulgurri • WESTERN KEEP RIVER AUSTRALIA EL QUESTRO WILDERNES RESERVE LEGEND NORTHERN 2009" Cane toad extent (year) Main road TERRITORY Other road RAMSAR Homestead Forest or shrub